Despite the cocksure-ed-ness of my writing style, I, in true Midwestern fashion, do not care for confrontation.

 We will, of course, purse our lips in disagreement with you, but that really only seems to work on other Minnesotans.

-So it is with a mixture of pride and confusion that I tell you that I recently had a confrontation.
+So it is with a mixture of pride and confusion that I tell you that I've had a confrontation.

-Having recently lost my appetite and then told “go find something you used to like and eat it whether you want to or not”, I found my way over to a food court where they sell braised meat on sticks.
+Having recently lost my appetite, I've been told “go find something you used to like and eat it whether you want to or not”, so I found my way over to a food court where they sell braised meat on sticks.
 I got into a long line.
 Eventually, of course, I was next – only to have a rather large and thuggishly dressed teenager push her way ahead of me.

 “I was next,” I said.

 “Excuse me,” I said, tapping the girl on the shoulder.
 “I said I was next.”

 She turned around.
 “Uh-uh,” she sneered.
 “I was over there looking at the menu and I’m next.”